panzerdp/dmitripavlutin.com/content/posts/111-javascript-callback/index.md

 Feel free to check the [demo](https://jsitor.com/MZVUzLzql).

-`greet()` here is a synchornous callback because its being executed at the same time as the higher order function `map()`.
+`greet()` is a synchronous callback because it's being executed at the same time as the higher-order function `map()`.

-The synchornous way to invoke the callbacks:
+The synchronous way to invoke the callbacks:

-1. The higher order function starts execution
+1. The higher-order function starts execution
-* The higher order calls a few times the callback function
+* The higher-order calls a few times the callback function
-* Finally, the higher order function completes its execution.
+* Finally, the higher-order function completes its execution.

-## 3. The asynchornous callback
+## 3. The asynchronous callback

-The asynchonous callback, on the contrary to synchronous, is executed at a time after the execution of higher order function that uses it.
+The asynchronous callback, on the contrary to synchronous, is executed at a time after the execution of the higher-order function that uses it.

-A good example of asynchronous callbacks are the timer functions: `setTimeout(callback, time)` is a function that invokes the `callback` after `time` milliseconds have passed.
+A good example of asynchronous callbacks is the timer functions: `setTimeout(callback, time)` is a function that invokes the `callback` after `time` milliseconds have passed.

 In the following example the `callback` function is executed after 2 seconds: